ChatDeBlofeld/seafile-arm-docker-base/SQLITE_2_MYSQL.md

 There's no black magic though, if your configuration is too far from the recommended one, you can read through [this script](./scripts/sqlite2mysql.sh) that contains all steps.
 See also the [official migration guide](https://manual.seafile.com/11.0/deploy/migrate_from_sqlite_to_mysql/).

+Your seafile installation should be at version 10, otherwise you should update it first, using the `10` image tag.

 > **WARNING: Backup your db and conf folders.** You've been warned.

 ## Dump